header-banner-problemwithsuslabel.jpg

 The issue with sustainability labels

 While several different environmental and sustainability labels already exist, these are typically accreditation schemes or labels which focus on only one aspect of sustainability.
 For example, a food’s carbon footprint tells us only about greenhouse gas emissions.
-This is a problem, because there are many more factors which make up sustainability: indeed, the Food and Agriculture Organisation of the United Nations states that sustainable diets are “protective and respectful of biodiversity and ecosystems, culturally acceptable, accessible, economically fair and affordable; nutritionally adequate, safe and healthy; while optimizing natural and human resources”.
+This is a problem because there are many more factors which make up sustainability: indeed, the Food and Agriculture Organisation of the United Nations states that sustainable diets are “protective and respectful of biodiversity and ecosystems, culturally acceptable, accessible, economically fair and affordable; nutritionally adequate, safe and healthy; while optimizing natural and human resources”.

 Read about MSC labels for sustainable wild-caught seafood.

-Then should there be different sustainability labels?
+Should there be different sustainability labels?

 The answer may be one overarching label which considers many different aspects of sustainability.
 For example, it might show if there was a high level of animal welfare, if the workers used to produce the food were paid fairly, the level of water used, and the carbon footprint of a product.
 Putting these all on the pack for all to see would be a dramatic improvement compared to the general lack of information currently available on our food’s packaging.
-If someone was interested in a single aspect of sustainability-such as water use- they could then easily compare products and choose what they deem best.
+If someone was interested in a single aspect of sustainability - such as water use - they could then easily compare products and choose what they deem best.

 However, simply putting lots of information on the packaging may actually just cause even more confusion.
 If we were interested in sustainability and the environment as a whole, it would still be difficult to make a choice between different products with so many different factors to consider.
-One way to make this easier might be to create a consumer-friendly label which not only shows information relating to different parts of sustainability, but also colour codes these parts to show which are good for that particular product and gives an overall ‘sustainability rating’ for the product - very similar to the the ‘traffic light’ nutrition labels which many of us are now used to seeing on our food.
+One way to make this easier might be to create a consumer-friendly label which not only shows information relating to different parts of sustainability but also colour codes these parts to show which are good for that particular product and gives an overall ‘sustainability rating’ for the product - very similar to the the ‘traffic light’ nutrition labels which many of us are now used to seeing on our food.

 Related articles